Dynamics of one-dimensional Bose-Josephson Junction in a Box Trap: From Coherent Oscillations to Many-Body Dephasing and Dynamical Freezing: Results and discussions

+We compare the full many-body MCTDHB results with both the BH model and the corresponding semi-classical Josephson equations.
+In the weakly interacting regime, the three approaches show consistent short-time dynamics, whereas systematic deviations emerge with increasing interaction strength and growing occupation of higher natural orbitals.
+In particular, the onset of multiorbital correlations leads to a gradual breakdown of the two-mode BH description, while the semi-classical model fails earlier due to the absence of quantum fluctuations and correlation effects.

-As we vary the interaction strength and initial conditions, three distinct dynamical regimes emerge: (i) weakly interacting Josephson oscillations, characterized by coherent or weakly damped tunneling between the reservoirs; (ii) intermediate interactions with imbalance-driven dephasing and equilibration, where many-body correlations lead to collapse-and-revival phenomena and eventual equilibration for sufficiently large initial imbalances; and (iii) strongly interacting, frozen dynamics, in which the system becomes strongly fragmented and the density profile remains essentially static.
+As we vary the interaction strength and initial conditions, three distinct dynamical regimes emerge: (i) weakly interacting Josephson oscillations, characterized by coherent or weakly damped tunneling between the two regions; (ii) intermediate interactions with imbalance-driven dephasing and equilibration, where many-body correlations induce collapse-and-revival dynamics and eventual equilibration for sufficiently large initial imbalances; and (iii) strongly interacting dynamics, where the system enters a frozen regime associated with strong fragmentation and suppressed tunneling.

-In the following subsections, we analyze each of these regimes in detail, highlighting how fragmentation, and correlation effects evolve across different interaction strengths and initial population imbalances.
+In the following subsections, we analyze each of these regimes in detail, focusing on the role of interactions and initial population imbalance in shaping coherence, fragmentation, and relaxation dynamics across different theoretical descriptions.

+To characterize the interaction regimes discussed in the following subsections, we use the dimensionless Lieb-Liniger parameter $\gamma$ together with the dimensionless healing-length parameter $\zeta$.
+These quantities provide complementary measures of the interaction strength and the healing length of the trapped system, and serve as the primary indicators for distinguishing weakly, intermediate, and strongly interacting regimes.